-Most doctoral degrees require 60 credits of coursework, with 36 in the major field and 12 in each of two minor fields.
-Some majors include a small number of "tool subject" credits.
+Most doctoral degrees require 60 credits of coursework, with 36 in the major field, 12 in a minor field, and 12 additional credits inside or outside the major field.
+Some majors include a small number of additional "tool subject" credits.
 For information specific to each major, see the "Major field requirements" link below.

 - Major field requirements (34-39 credits; page includes links to printer-friendly degree sheets for each major)

 - Minors and Other Required Credits